itaifrenkel/river_crossing_puzzle/readme.md

 Now, we need another agent, The Farmer, to execute the plan step by step.
 After step 3, The Farmer would "realize" that they have achieved the goal and stop executing the plan.

-Then, The Village Wisdom would reflect by comparing the plan with the execution trace.
+Then, The Wisdom would reflect by comparing the plan with the execution trace.
 If needed, they would learn from that experience and write an improved plan for the next run.

 > [!TIP]
 > <b>Insight #5: Goal Oriented Task Descriptions</b><br>